 At the same time, digital health applications reached a tipping point in 2016 along with their enormous potential to empower people to control their health better.
 However, security and privacy concerns still need to be solved to allow for a widespread adoption of such tools.

 At Tresorit, our mission is to help people protect their data.
 This is why we’re launching our new developer tool ZeroKit that makes our core end-to-end encryption technology available for all developers.
 Released now in open beta, ZeroKit is ready to help developers who want to integrate end-to-end encryption in their apps, including health app developers using Apple’s CareKit framework.

 What is ZeroKit?

-ZeroKit is an SDK that helps developers solve two of the most pressing security challenges faced by digital health apps and medical organizations:
+ZeroKit is an SDK that helps developers solve two of the most pressing security challenges that digital health apps and medical organizations face:

 - First, it helps developers protect and store patients’ Protected Health Information (PHI) in the cloud with end-to-end encryption and comply with HIPAA requirements easily.

 - Second, it is a secure, zero-knowledge proof user-authentication service to protect user passwords from breaches and make the most common password attacks like “pass the hash” or “brute force” infeasible.

 In short, it brings the security and privacy of Tresorit’s file sync & sharing service to apps including digital health tools.

 Similar to Tresorit’s file sharing app, ZeroKit ensures that user passwords and user data such as medical records will never reach the servers in plain text.
 All encryption and password transformation happens at the users’ own devices, and the readable formats never leave the devices, which guarantees that unauthorized people can not read user data.
 Even in the case of a server data breach, hackers will only find unreadable data.